Binitarianism: Contrast with Trinitarians

-Trinitarians sometimes describe the modern binitarian view as "ditheist" or "dualist" instead of binitarian because in their misunderstanding of binitarianism some claim it posits that God is multiple beings, analogous to a human family; as all humans are also called "Man", after their first father, so in the Father's family, all born into his family are called "God".
-This is considered a form of polytheism in the traditional trinitarian view as well as in the unitarian or monotheistic point of view.

-Semi-Arian binitarians do not believe that Jesus "was fully human and fully God", which is the position held by trinitarians.
-They believe that Jesus was God (the Word) prior to His incarnation, that He became fully human (finite) yet he was not fully God during the pre-resurrection incarnation as He did not have the powers etc. of God then, and that all authority was restored to Him (as well as his infinite God-status) at or shortly after the resurrection.
+Semi-Arian binitarians do not believe that Jesus “was truly human and truly God”, which is the position held by trinitarians.
+They believe that Jesus was God (the Word) prior to His Incarnation, that He became fully human (finite) yet he was not fully God during the pre-resurrection incarnation as He did not have the powers etc. of God then, and that all authority was restored to Him (as well as his infinite God-status) at or shortly after the resurrection.
 They make three major claims to support that position: